asu-iris/course_robotics/_build/html/_sources/lec4-fk/fk.md

 # Workspace

-The robot arm workspace is the space reached by the origin of the end-effector frame when the robot arm's joints take all allowable values.
+The workspace of a robot arm is the space reached by the origin of the end-effector frame when the robot arm's joints take all allowable values.
 The workspace includes reachable workspace and dexterous workspace.
 The latter is the space that the origin of the end-effector